 Are you dead or dying?
 Do you know someone dead or dying?
-If you answer yes to either of these questions then this fugue is for you.
-I do it with fierce passion for all of us who will fail to live forever.
-So it goes.
+If you answer yes to either of these questions, then this fugue is for you.

 Suffer for the sake of love and cast out shaming, blaming and business that distracts from doing what heartfelt intuition whispers or screams.
 Creativity is evolution in our hands.
 Hurt for something.

 If the gift of birth was given to one, then they were born to die.
-It would behoove us to obey the basic process of these critical spectrums, birth and death.
-Coming into this whorled through a natural birth experience is a beautiful thing to celebrate.
-Leaving this place behind through a reverse process which is normal, ecological and essential, ought to be a beautiful thing to celebrate as well.
+We would be wise to obey the basic process of the critical spectrums of birth and death.
+Being born of this world through a natural birth experience is a beautiful thing to celebrate.
+Leaving this place behind through a reverse process - which is natural, ecological, and essential - ought to be a beautiful thing to celebrate as well.

 In the words of F.S.
-Fitzgerald - “Vitality shows not only in the ability to persist but also in the ability to start over.”
-I hear a lot of talk about quality of life but have heard zero on quality of death.
-Oh, the futility of resistance.
+Fitzgerald - “Vitality shows not only in the ability to persist, but also in the ability to start over.”
+I hear a lot of talk about quality of life, but have heard zero on quality of death.
+This appears like a resistance to death, to endings.

 “A Ritual to Read to Each Other” by William Stafford